 The company was started by Simon Monk, Wayne Tregaskis and Michael McAuliffe in Australia, and has been solely focused on travel insurance for the last two decades.

-In fact, in the year 2000, they were the first to provide an online travel insurance service for independent travelers.
+In fact, in 2000, they were the first to provide an online travel insurance service for independent travelers.

 This was a market that large, traditional and faceless corporations shunned as they thought it was rife with fraud and not worth their time.